top of page

 da5b83b608cbcdb15eb818fbd38dec73.png

 At 24, Clark is reeling from a devastating breakup that lands him a brief stay in a mental health facility.
 After his release, he reconnects with his childhood friend Nolan, now an amateur bodybuilder determined to get his Pro Card.
-Together in this queer, coming-of-age, comic drama, they set out on a journey of physical perfection (and hopefully winning Clark's ex back) through a regimen of squatting heavy, the Seven Compulsory Poses, and finishing your fucking milk.
+Together in this queer, coming-of-age, comic drama, they set out on a journey of physical perfection (and hopefully winning Clark's ex back) through a regimen of squatting heavy, practicing your posing, and finishing your fucking milk.

 Acclaim for Push/Pull